Want to write for HG101? Hooray! Please read the below.

 Again, you’re trying to be balanced – bring up facts, talk about how you feel about those facts, and whether they make for a fun game.
 If you want to lavish praise or completely bash a game, you should do it reasonably, and make it perfectly clear why this particular entry is totally the best of them, or why this one completely sucks.
 You should also avoid being too inflammatory, because if you sound too much like a jerk, readers may tend to tune you out.
 You should also have a good grasp on the attitude of the fanbase towards certain entries, and maybe try to address common complaints in a sensible manner.

 Again, bringing up Mega Man – to an outside observer, all six games might seem practically identical.
 So you might want to bring up that the later games had worse music, or weaker boss designs, or unbalanced difficulty, or however you feel.
 If a fanbase is particularly nasty towards a game, and you feel that hate is unjust, defend it.
 If you think it’s overrated, make a case for it.
 Just try to avoid absolutes.
-For example, you’ll hear a lot of people say how Mega Man 4 massively sucks – when, really, you could say it sucks in the context of other Mega Man games, but it’s still a fairly decent compared to other NES titles, and shouldn’t be ravaged totally – it may just suffer from sequelitis, and fails because it isn’t as inspired as later games.
-Remember, not all gamers play titles in order, so it’s very possible someone could play Mega Man 4 before Mega Man 2, and feel the former is superior for whatever reasons.
+For example, you’ll hear a lot of people say how Mega Man 4 massively sucks – when, really, you could say it sucks in the context of other Mega Man games, but it’s still a fairly decent compared to other NES titles, and shouldn’t be ravaged totally – it may just suffer from sequelitis, or some aspects that didn’t really work, or falters because it isn’t as inspired as later games.

 When writing about RPGs and fighting games, you should talk about the major characters.
 This way, when readers see artwork or read people referring to them, they’ll be able to identify them.
 Usually RPGs have different rosters in each game, so they can be addressed in each individual sections.
 Only concentrate on the “main” characters, and perhaps the primary villain, or anyone else that you think is interesting.
 Fighting games usually have rosters that remain (relatively) consistent throughout each iteration, so they can be addressed in the intro.
 The exceptions are entries which have completely different character rosters.
 In the Power Instinct article, the intro covers the characters in all of the games except for Groove on Fight, which has its own unique roster addressed in the game section.

 Talk about the anime, comics, live action movies, or any other appearances.
-Don’t worry about really obscure doujin or koma (4-panel) comics, no one really cares.
+Don’t worry about really obscure doujin or koma (4-panel) comics, they’re hard to get info on.
 Try to get firsthand experience on these and analyze them.
 If that’s not possible, just bring up that they exist.

 Not completely necessary, but you can round up any remaining thoughts, maybe talk about the future of the series, if any.
 Other websites should be linked, especially sources you used for your article.